Hispano-Flemish style

+The collection of the Museo del Prado allows a comprehensive view of the evolution of this style in Spanish painting.

 Artworks

 Such works could be produced both by Flemish artists employed on projects in the Iberian peninsula, and by Iberian artists whose training or inspiration shows Northern influence.
 Particularly major works in this style were created in the late 15th and early 16th centuries, especially during the reign of Isabel I of Castile.
 These notably include tombs, funerary chapels, sculpture, choir stalls, stained glass, and panel paintings influenced by Early Netherlandish painting.